JohnGiorgi/se_best_practices_ml_perspective/docs/github_actions.md

         python-version: [3.6, 3.7, 3.8]
 ```

-This means that all steps in our action will run independently for each of the latests availble version of the Windows, Ubuntu and MacOS operating systems on Python versions 3.6, 3.7, and 3.8.
-Finally, we add the actually steps our our workflow.
+This means that our action steps will run independently for each of the latest available versions of the Windows, Ubuntu and macOS operating systems on Python versions 3.6, 3.7, and 3.8.
+Finally, we add the steps to our workflow.

-#### Check our our Repository and Set up python
+#### Check out our Repository and Set up python

-These built in actions will checkout out our repository, and set up the appropriate Python version.
+These built-in actions will checkout out our repository and set up the appropriate Python version.

 ```yaml hl_lines="18 19 20 21 22 23"
 name: build